mathscapes/website/_posts/2016-08-03-a-laymans-introduction-to-how-to-go-about-user-research.md

 And the approach is not straight forward always.
 There are real-world challenges, but more importantly, circumstances that are part of being in a studio or company that shape which informs your approach and could affect end-results of your research.

 > "Research is formalized curiosity.
-It is poking and prying with a purpose." - Zora Neale Hurston
+It is poking and prying with a purpose." <span class="source">-- Zora Neale Hurston</span>

 ## Don't immediately get to the solution
 You might have done similar projects before and might be aware of the answer to the common problems.
 However, do not hurry into finishing research and jump to design.
 Chances are one will overlook the critical points.
 However obvious this may sound, you will still try to develop a solution due to the client's demand or tight timeline.
 Instead, the first step is to get a clear brief from the client.
 And remember that this is not easy!
 A summary can't be too brief, and it still needs to carry all the details that cannot afford to be missed by any of the stakeholders.
 Some of the questions I have personally asked myself in this process are —